 So whether you’re a fundraiser or a finance director; a campaigner or volunteer manager, creativity could be just what you need to get out of a rut, take advantage over your competitors and help you to be even more brilliant than you already are.

-Becky Slack is the managing director of the PR and comms agency, Slack Communications, and the co-host of L’atelier des écrivains – The Writers’ Workshop, France, a four-day creative writing retreat in southwest France, 20-24 September 2018.
+Becky Slack is the managing director of the PR and comms agency, Slack Communications, the co-host of L’atelier des écrivains – The Writers’ Workshop, France, a four-day creative writing retreat in southwest France and a member of the Lucidity Network.